openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-revoke-ext.md

 - `issued_before` (string, ISO 8601 extended format date time with microseconds)

-  This attribute is mutually exclusive with `expires_at`.

   Tokens issued before this time are considered revoked.

   This attribute can be used to determine how long the expiration event is valid.
 It can also be used in queries to filter events, so that only a subset that have occurred since the last request are returned.

-- `expires_at` (string, ISO 8601 extended format date time with microseconds)

-  This attribute is mutually exclusive with `issued_before`.

-  Specifies the exact expiration time of one or more tokens to be revoked.

-  This attribute is useful for revoking chains of tokens, such as those produced when re-scoping an existing token.
-When a token is issued based on initial authentication, it is given an `expires_at` value.
-When a token is used to get another token, the new token will have the same `expires_at` value as the original.

 Optional attributes: